Could live shopping be the future of retail?

 Social media giant Facebook offers a live shopping feature to online retailers that want to connect with their audience and sell to them in real time through the Facebook Page live video feature.

 Before selling products live on Facebook, retailers will need to set up:

 If your customers tend to hang out on Instagram, you can also use Instagram Live Shopping to sell your products on an Instagram Live broadcast.
 To showcase their range of growing eCommerce tools, Instagram hosted a successful “10 Days of Live Shopping” event in conjunction with various celebrities and major brands.

 If you sell products on Amazon, you can tap into Amazon Live, Amazon’s own live shopping platform.
 Using the Amazon Live Creator app, you can host livestream events to help online shoppers discover your brand, see your products in action, and shop with you online.

-This app is a great way to amplify your product reach on a competitive marketplace, especially during popular seasons and important shopping days such as Prime Day or Black Friday.
+These tools provide an excellent way to amplify your product reach on competitive marketplaces, especially during popular seasons and important shopping days such as Prime Day or Black Friday.

 Outside of social media and digital marketplaces, online retailers can use independent livestream shopping platforms to host their own live shopping events.
 These apps can seamlessly integrate with your existing eCommerce store and offer easy, real-time checkout flows so viewers can shop with your brand without leaving the stream.

-Shopify sellers have access to a number of livestream shopping app integrations.
-One popular option is Baaz.
-This app allows Shopify sellers to transform their traditional eCommerce store into an interactive experience that better connects with customers and increases conversion rates.
+Shopify sellers have access to a number of livestream shopping app integrations that can transform traditional eCommerce stores into interactive experiences that better connect with customers and increase conversion rates.

 No matter the size of your eCommerce store, you can leverage livestream videos to engage your ideal customer and boost conversion rates.